European stocks in third day of sale over inflation fears

 Ryanair shed 2.43 per cent to €15.48 in Dublin as investors swerved airlines and aviation-related stocks on fears that a hoped for summer recovery may prove weaker than expected.

 Banks were out of favour too.
-Irish lenders suffered the double whammy of reports that Ulster Bank is set to leave the Republic and a general wariness of fiance.
+Irish lenders suffered the double whammy of reports that Ulster Bank is set to leave the Republic and a general wariness of finance.

 Bank of Ireland plunged 3.43 per cent to €3.27, while AIB slid 1.53 per cent to €1.605.

-Insulation and building materials specialist, Kingspan, bucked the trend , surging 5.03 per cent to €57.40, the second day in a row that it gained ground.
-Traders noted that the group was due to report results on Friday.
+Insulation and building materials specialist Kingspan bucked the trend , surging 5.03 per cent to €57.40, the second day in a row that it gained ground.
+Traders noted that the group is due to report results on Friday.

 Builder Cairn Homes fell 2.36 per cent to 95 cent while rival Glenveagh Properties was down 1.5 per cent at 85.3 cent.